GestaltCogTeam/BasicTS/docs/scaler_design.md

 ## 🧑‍🔧 How to Select or Customize a Scaler

 BasicTS provides several common scalers, such as the Z-Score scaler and Min-Max scaler.
-You can easily switch scalers by setting `CFG.SCALER.TYPE` in the configuration file.
+You can easily switch scalers by setting `scaler` in the configuration file.

-If you need to customize a scaler, you can extend the `basicts.scaler.BaseScaler` class and implement the `transform` and `inverse_transform` methods.
+If you need to customize a scaler, you can extend the `BasicTSScaler` class and implement the `transform` and `inverse_transform` methods.
 Alternatively, you can choose not to extend the class but must still implement these two methods.

 ## 🧑‍💻 Explore Further